 School Health Nurse

-School Health Nurses provide public health interventions, for example:
+School Nurses provide public health interventions, including (but not exclusive to):

-• Advice on healthy lifestyle choices (keeping safe, smoking cessation, substance misuse advice)
+• Information and advice on healthy lifestyle choices (keeping safe, smoking cessation, substance misuse advice, healthy weight management).

 • Support for teachers with PSHE

-• Support with contraception, pregnancy testing and sexual health screening.
+• Providing contraception, pregnancy testing and sexual health screening

 Chat Health